Artemiszty/warframe-linux/README.md

 Try adding --firstrun to the launch options, then run it again in steam.
 If this is successful you can remove --firstrun afterwards.
 If not, add --debug to the launch options and report the error.

--XAudio2 not found:

-FAudio probably didn't symlink correctly.
-Open Tools/FAudio-wma/build_win64, then run ./wine_setup_native.
-Repeat the same for the build_win32 folder.

--Game crashes after a few minutes:

-Make sure either a controller is plugged in, or you have xboxdrv running before running steam.
-Also make sure the controller is detected in steam by doing the following:

-Open Steam>settings>Controller>General Controller Configuration.
-Check the boxes needed for your controller and make sure your controller is listed under Detected Controllers.
-Only check the boxes you need, not all of them.
-For xboxdrv the controller will be listed as Unregistered: Xbox 360 Controller.